yeokm1/sensor-clock/README.md

 3. BMP180 requires a 3.3V input.

-4. One is supposed to add a pull-up resistor for the i2c bus SCL and SDA lines if more than one device (BMP180 and Chronodot) uses them.
+4. One is supposed to add a pull-up resistor for the I2C bus lines SCL and SDA if more than one device (BMP180 and Chronodot) uses them.
 I tried without the resistor and it seems to work fine.

+5. A 4.7k to 10k ohm resistor should also be added between the DHT22 Vcc and Data lines.
+Without such a resistor, the values I get still seems reasonable to me so I did not add it.
+You may have to though.

 References and libraries: